tenwiseman/icinga2-remote-command-caller/README.md

  	}

-  These are some examples of postexit scripts, they are executed remote side so they should be written in the same environment language.
+  These are some examples of optional postexit scripts.

+  As these are sequentially executed remote side, they should be written in the same environment language, and preceded as shown with a either a semi-colon or ampersand character.

   Powershell: